 As eSett is VAT registered in Finland, all the power that eSett sells to and purchases from other companies' VAT registered in Finland is subject to Finnish VAT, currently 24%.
 The physical location of the delivery does not matter (unless the location is Norway, see section 8.7.2).
-If a BRP with VAT registration in Finland participates in the imbalance settlement in Sweden or Denmark, the invoice from eSett to this BRP for the imbalance settlement in that country will also be subject to Finnish VAT.
-Thus, the invoices for the imbalance settlement in Finland and Sweden to BRPs with VAT registration in Finland will always have Finnish VAT.
+If a company with VAT registration in Finland participates in the imbalance settlement in Sweden or Denmark, the invoice from eSett to this BRP or BSP for the imbalance settlement in that country will also be subject to Finnish VAT.
+Thus, the invoices for the imbalance settlement in Finland, Sweden and Denmark to companies with VAT registration in Finland will always have Finnish VAT.

-When eSett sells power delivered in Finland or Sweden to a BRP that is not VAT registered in Finland but in another EU Member State, such as Sweden, or outside EU, such as Norway, the transaction is not subject to Finnish VAT.
-Instead, the power is invoiced without VAT and the BRP is liable to account for VAT on behalf of eSett based on reverse charge (RC) rules.
-Likewise, when a BRP that is not VAT registered in Finland supplies power delivered in Finland or Sweden to eSett, the invoice is without VAT and eSett is liable to account for VAT on behalf of the BRP.
+When eSett sells power delivered in Finland or Sweden or Denmark to a company that is not VAT registered in Finland but in another EU Member State, such as Sweden, or outside EU, such as Norway, the transaction is not subject to Finnish VAT.
+Instead, the power is invoiced without VAT and the company is liable to account for VAT on behalf of eSett based on reverse charge (RC) rules.
+Likewise, when a company that is not VAT registered in Finland supplies power delivered in Finland or Sweden to eSett, the invoice is without VAT and eSett is liable to account for VAT on behalf of the company.
 This is based on Article 38 of the EU VAT Directive, which regulates the supply of electricity.
 Where the power was physically delivered is not relevant (unless the location is Norway, see section 8.7.2).
-Thus, the invoices to all BRPs that are VAT registered in Sweden, Denmark, Norway or other countries outside Finland will have 0% VAT for the imbalance settlement in Sweden, Denmark and Finland.
+Thus, the invoices to all companies that are VAT registered in Sweden, Denmark, Norway or other countries outside Finland will have 0% VAT for the imbalance settlement in Sweden, Denmark and Finland.